thunder-project/thunder-docs/markdown/base-methods.md

 # base methods

-Here is complete documentation for both the base and data class methods.
+Here is complete documentation for methods available on all data types.

 #### `astype(dtype, casting='unsafe')`